top of page

 Player B: “Thanks, but I ordered a llama.”

-And so it goes on.
 This game could easily pivot into the workplace.
 For example… A team is discussing how to boost engagement with a new product launch.

 Player A: “Let’s post daily updates on LinkedIn.”